-The Trust has a standing Audit Committee of the Board composed of Ms. Ivey, Ms. Morrison, Mr. Pitt and Dr. Urban.
+The Trust has a standing Audit Committee of the Board composed of Ms. Ivey, Ms. Morrison, and Dr. Urban.
 The functions of the Audit Committee are to meet with the Trust's independent auditors to review the scope and findings of the annual audit, discuss the Trust's accounting policies, discuss any recommendations of the independent auditors with respect to the Trust's management practices, review the impact of changes in accounting standards on the Trust's financial statements, recommend to the Board the selection of independent registered public accounting firm, and perform such other duties as may be assigned to the Audit Committee by the Board.
-The Audit Committee met seven times during the 12-month period ended December 31, 2023.
+The Audit Committee met eight times during the 12-month period ended December 31, 2024.

-The Nominating and Corporate Governance Committee is comprised of Ms. Ivey, Ms. Morrison, Mr. Pitt and Dr. Urban.
+The Nominating and Corporate Governance Committee is comprised of Ms. Ivey, Ms. Morrison, and Dr. Urban.
 The Nominating and Corporate Governance Committee's purposes, duties and powers are set forth in its written charter, which is described in Exhibit C - the charter also describes the process by which shareholders of the Trust may make nominations.
-The Nominating and Corporate Governance Committee met one time during the 12-month period ended December 31, 2023.
+The Nominating and Corporate Governance Committee met three times during the 12-month period ended December 31, 2024.

-The Qualified Legal Compliance Committee is comprised of Ms. Ivey, Ms. Morrison, Mr. Pitt and Dr. Urban.
+The Qualified Legal Compliance Committee is comprised of Ms. Ivey, Ms. Morrison, and Dr. Urban.
 The Qualified Legal Compliance Committee receives, investigates, and makes recommendations as to the appropriate remedial action in connection with any report of evidence of a material violation of the securities laws or breach of fiduciary duty or similar violation by the Trust, its officers, Trustees, or agents.
-The Qualified Legal Compliance Committee did not meet during the 12-month period ended December 31, 2023.
+The Qualified Legal Compliance Committee did not meet during the 12-month period ended December 31, 2024.

 Trustee Compensation.
 Each Trustee who is not an "interested person" of the Trust may receive compensation for their services to the Trust.
 All Trustees are reimbursed for any out-of-pocket expenses incurred in connection with attendance at meetings.
-Effective January 1, 2024, each Trustee receives a retainer fee at the annualized rate of \$54,000, paid quarterly.
-The Independent Chairperson will receive an additional annual fee of \$5,000, paid quarterly.
+For the calendar year ended December 31, 2024 each Trustee received a retainer fee at the annualized rate of \$59,000.
+Effective January 1, 2025, each Trustee receives a retainer fee at the annualized rate of \$81,500 and the Independent Chairperson will receive an additional annual fee of \$5,000, paid quarterly.
 Additionally, each Trustee may receive a fee of \$2,500 per special meeting.
 Compensation to be received by each Trustee from the Trust for the Funds' first fiscal year is estimated as follows:

-Name of Person / Position Aggregate Compensation From Fund Pension or Retirement Benefits Accrued as Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensation From Fund and Fund Complex Paid To Trustees ()(1) Mary Lou H. Ivey, Trustee \$842 \$0 \$0 \$44,639 Laura V. Morrison (2) , Trustee \$771 \$0 \$0 \$40,876 Theo H. Pitt, Jr., Trustee \$771 \$0 \$0 \$40,876 Dr. David J. Urban \$771 \$0 \$0 \$40,876
+Name of Person / Position Aggregate Compensation From Fund Pension or Retirement Benefits Accrued as Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensation From Fund and Fund Complex Paid To Trustees ()(1) Mary Lou H. Ivey, Trustee \$2,026 \$0 \$0 \$34,448 Laura V. Morrison, Trustee (2) \$956 \$0 \$0 \$16,256 Dr. David J. Urban, Trustee \$1,913 \$0 \$0 \$32,513 Theo H. Pitt, Jr., Trustee Emeritus (3) \$1,913 \$0 \$0 \$32,513